srobinson0586/ttg-basic/1-python-programming/1.01_environment/environment.md

 **The JQR teaches python following Python 3 specifications**.
 There are 2 versions of Python, Python2 and Python3.
 There are slight differences between them, and Python 2 is considered deprecated.
 Therefore, everything in the JQR is to be taken in the context of a Python3 application.
 For more on the difference between the two, this [Tutorialspoint Article](https://www.tutorialspoint.com/python3/python3_whatisnew.htm) provides a brief overview.

-## Installing Visual Studio Code

-First, you need to install VS Code, a beginner developer's best friend.
-According to the [official website](https://code.visualstudio.com/docs), "Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux."
-Feel free to follow along with their videos for a good introduction to the power of VS Code.

-You can easily install VS Code on Windows from the Microsoft Store.
-For Linux, please follow the [Official Docs](https://code.visualstudio.com/docs/setup/linux), or find a good video.

-Once you've installed VS Code, feel free to personalize it by setting your own Key Bindings, changing the Color Theme, and fonts!
-Just click FILE &rarr; PREFERENCES at the top left.

 ## Installing Python / Pytest

 For Windows, python can be installed from the Microsoft Store.
 However that version may be out of date.
 It is recommended to download the latest *stable* release from the [Python Website](https://www.python.org/downloads/windows/).